Zilliqa/dev-portal-old/docs/staking/phase1/ssn-operator/staking-ssn-setup.md

 If your seed node is behind a load balancer, you can set a `CNAME record` in your domain registrar to point your domain/subdomain to the hostname of your load balancer.

+## Whitelisting and API Servicing

+It is necessary for the staked seed node to be whitelisted by Zilliqa in phase 1 in order to receive data broadcasts about the blockchain and its state.
+Currently, there is 2 form of whitelisting mechanism
+1. Whitelisting via a static IP
+2. whitelisting via pubic key of the SSN

+We will recommend SSN operator to use whitelisting by public key approach.

 ### Testing Your Staked Seed Node JSON-RPC Port

 To check whether your JSON-RPC is publicly available, you can use the following curl command.